 Competitive standing in the Consumer Access segment

-Following the merger with Drillisch (now 1&1 Drillisch) in 2017, United Internet is the fourth force in Germany’s telecommunications market with landline and mobile products in its purely domestic Consumer Access segment – based on customer contracts, sales revenues and profitability – after Deutsche Telekom, Vodafone and Telefónica Germany.
+Following the merger with Drillisch AG (now 1&1 AG) in 2017, United Internet is the fourth force in Germany’s telecommunications market with landline and mobile products in its purely domestic Consumer Access segment – based on customer contracts, sales revenues and profitability – after Deutsche Telekom, Vodafone and Telefónica Germany.

 Competitive standing in the Business Access segment

 United Internet is also a leading company its Business Access segment, whose operations are also limited to Germany.
-With the fiber-optic network of 1&1 Versatel spanning approximately 50,900 km, United Internet operates one of Germany’s largest fiber-optic networks.
+With the fiber-optic network of 1&1 Versatel spanning over 52,000 km, United Internet operates one of Germany’s largest fiber-optic networks.